 David is continuing his work at Fountain Gate Secondary College.

 The women’s program is becoming more and more popular; see ‘Women’s Workshops’ for more information.
 This program offers women support with the struggles they have with their partner.
 The program fundamentally aims at empowerment which is the beginning of healing from the oppression of abuse and violence.
 The Heavy M.E.T.A.L Group is committed to offering support to women dealing with abuse and its affects.
 Our program for women provides a safe place for women to connect with each other to ease isolation, share information, raise awareness, heal by developing coping and recovery skills and plan for a life free from abuse.
 The women who attend this program are making changes in their lives and are breaking the effects the cycle of violence has on themselves as well as their children.

-Due to popular demand, David offers telephone and Skype counselling, by arrangement for both individuals and couple who are unable to see him face to face.
+Due to popular demand, David offers Skype counselling, by arrangement for both individuals and couple who are unable to see him face to face.
 He also has run personal development workshops at schools, businesses and sporting clubs.

 Grad Dip Counselling & Human Serv.
 (Latrobe University)

 Member of Australian Counselling Association

 Accredited Professional Supervisor

 Founder and Director of Heavy M.E.T.A.L Group (Men’s Education Toward’s Anger & Life)